nud3l/nud3l.github.io/blog/2023-02-20-rust-verification/index.md

 ```

 At this point, I wasn't sure how to convince kani to ignore these errors in the dependencies.
+I tried running kani only on a single crate but it resulted in the same compiler issue.

 The authors have a guide on how to get started with [real code](https://model-checking.github.io/kani/tutorial-real-code.html) but it does not include how to handle compiler errors in dependencies.